The Ultimate Guide to Humpback Whales and all the FAQs you need to know!What do Humpback Whales Feed on and how do they Feed?

 How long do Humpback Whales Live for?

-It is thought their lifespan is between 50-75 years with the oldest recorded at 95 years!
+Estimates place their lifespan between 50–75 years, though the oldest recorded individual reached 95 years.

 What is the Gestation Period for Humpback Whales and how do they give Birth?